scalar0/auto-cli/README.md

 # Automated Command Line Interface Creation

-The auto-CLI creation tool aims to automate .NET 6.0.\* CLI applications development based on an input architecture of the project's commands, subcommands, options, arguments and properties.
+The auto-CLI tool aims to automate .NET 6.0.\* CLI applications development based on an input architecture of the project's commands, subcommands, options, arguments and properties.
-The choice was made to store said architecture in a .json configuration file, whose architecture is described in the following sections.
+The choice was made to store said architecture in a .json configuration file, whose structure is described in the following sections.

 ## Configuration file